EVY-Platform/evy/docs/functions.md

 # Functions in EVY

-Functions are defined server-side and sent to the clients dynamically using JSON configuration (see below).
-We do NOT define the formatting functions on the clients however the clients have built in formatting functions to parse the JSON configurations
+Functions are used to convert an input into a different output.
+For example formatting a date.
+Some default functions are available server-side and client-side (eg `formatDecimal`) and some are composed using those built in functions, and sent via JSON config to the clients.
+We need to avoid defining custom coded formatting functions in mobile clients as much as possible due to the constraints of mobile release cycles

 ## Methods
 These are methods available to the user to compute data